adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 When developing new site’s, <a target="_blank" rel="noopener" href="https://www.cloudways.com/blog/hand-off-a-website/">upsell your clients a workshop</a> to help clients, and their employees, set up accounts on any new platforms, like a CMS, CMR, Analytics tools, etc. Provide a virtual or in-person overview of how to manage their new website, and leave extra time to answer questions.

 Did we miss any web development upsell services?
 Let us know on <a target="_blank" rel="noopener" href="https://twitter.com/CloudCannon">Twitter</a> or <a target="_blank" rel="noopener" href="https://techhub.social/@cloudcannon">Mastodon</a>!
 And take your freelance web development career, or web development agency, to the next level by signing up for the <a target="_blank" rel="noopener" href="/partner-program/"><b>CloudCannon Partner Program</b></a>.
-As a CloudCannon Partner, you’ll unlock exclusive benefits and savings for you, and your clients, with every new clients you bring on.
+As a CloudCannon Partner, you’ll unlock exclusive benefits and savings for you, and your clients, with every new client you bring on.
 All while benefitting from the many services you can upsell by choosing CloudCannon as your CMS!